hazanjon/blog/_posts/2014-06-02-setting-up-a-diablo-2-closed-realm.md

 ### No realms are available right now
-Problem

 The message "No realms available right now" is displayed after you log into Battle.net

-Fix

 This meants you havent correctly setup a realm in the realm.conf file (/usr/local/etc/realm.conf), double check the example in the file.

-### Diablo II was unable to connect to the realm server
--To Add-

 ### Only users inside / outside the network running the realm can connect
-Fix

 This caused me a fair few headaches.
 Firstly you have to play with address_translation.conf to make sure you are giving the correct ip addresses to each of the clients, I found the best way to check this is to watch d2cs.log as users try to connect.